Arsenal - Norwich preview: Hosts seeking first win in four to celebrate Wenger's 900th game in charge

-The Gunners are looking for a win to hold off the challenge of Tottenham and Newcastle, while the visitors are chasing their first victory over the north Londoners since 1992
+The Gunners are looking for a win to hold off the challenge of Tottenham and Newcastle, while Norwich will be hoping for their first away win against the north Londoners since 1992

 By Joe Wright